AMERICAN RABBIT HOUND ASSOCIATION

 1.

-they pertain to protests of rule infractions at licensed hunts.
+procedures as they pertain to protests of rule infractions at licensed

 2.

-Hounds, or the conduct of a licensed hunt, can only be made by the owner or
+a Master of Hounds, or the conduct of a licensed hunt, can only be made by

-handler of a hound that is entered in the hunt being protested.
-A protest of
+the owner or handler of a hound that is entered in the hunt being protested.

-a Judge in the field can only be made by the person handling the hound in
+A protest of a Judge in the field can only be made by the person handling

-the cast.
-Every protest must go through the Master of Hounds and must be
+the hound in the cast.
+Every protest must go through the Master of Hounds

-of the hunt.
-Protests (and Protest fees) must be sent to the NKC Office.
-The
+15 days of the hunt.
+Protests (and Protest fees) must be sent to the NKC

-only exception will be for the World Hunt.
-If an individual wants to protest
+Office.
+The only exception will be for the World Hunt.
+If an individual

-the decision of the Master of the Hounds or conduct of the World Hunt, the
+wants to protest the decision of the Master of the Hounds or conduct of the

-individual has 30 minutes after the time the Master of Hounds gives his
+World Hunt, the individual has 30 minutes after the time the Master of

 a.